-The Glamourheads’ inter-club swim meet in October of this year was one of the biggest inter-club meets for Masters Swimming Victoria this year, with 122 swimmers competing from clubs all around Victoria.
-Of course it ended with supper and our famous trifle competition – a standing tradition of every Glamourheads inter-club meet.
+The Glamourheads’ inter-club swim meet is one of the biggest inter-club meets for Masters Swimming Victoria, with over 100 swimmers competing from clubs all around Victoria.
+Of course it always ends with supper and our famous trifle competition – a standing tradition of every Glamourheads inter-club meet.

 Competing at the Gay Games in Sydney in 2002 and Cologne in 2010, as well as the World Outgames in Montreal in 2006 and Copenhagen in 2009 were all highlights.
 And we hosted the swimming competition at the first Asia Pacific Outgames in Melbourne in 2008.

 Finally at Wellington Asia Pacific Outgames in 2011, over 3 days of competition the Glamourheads brought home 65 Gold, 39 Silver and 22 Bronze Medals, winning the swimming competition at the games.

 We have a mixed group with a split of approximately 70% male and 30% female.